News & Events

 George L. Lyon, Jr of Arsenal Attorneys appeared on the Al Jazeera TV network to discuss gun control issues during the "Inside Story" program hosted by Ray Suarez.
 Mr. Lyon discussed how the increased rate of firearms ownership has been accompanied by a decrease in deaths caused by firearms.
 He emphasized the importance of firearms safety training as well as addressing root causes of violence unrelated to firearms.

-Attorney Michael W. Zarlenga of our firm was named the General Counsel of Dr. Ben Carson's presidential campaign.
+Attorney Michael W. Zarlenga and our firm parent law firm, Bergstrom Attorneys, was named the General Counsel of Dr. Ben Carson's presidential campaign.
 The New York Times recently called presidential campaigns the ultimate startup venture and with growth plans putting Silicon Valley start-ups to shame.
 A campaign can expect to start from scratch and then "hire hundreds of people and raise and spend $1 billion or $2 billion" with stiff competition by similarly well-funded and organized rivals.
 Mr. Zarlenga was tapped for this position because of his extensive experience organizing complex legal structures for fast growth for enterprises operating under strict government regulations.
 His experience as a corporate attorney, as the leader of a startup technology company, and as an entrepreneur make Zarlenga an effective general counsel.

 Arsenal Attorneys' Managing Attorney, Matthew Bergstrom, was a guest speaker at the 75th Annual Conference of the National Sheriffs' Association on Saturday June 27, 2015 in Baltimore, Maryland.
 Mr. Bergstrom spoke about a regulation proposed by the Obama Administration and the Bureau of Alcohol, Tobacco, Firearms and Explosives (BATFE) known as 41P.
 It concerns firearms regulated by the National Firearms Act (NFA).
 Specifically Mr. Bergstrom addressed the administrative burden the sheriffs would shoulder if 41P came into effect.